beccaawhite/restaurant-tracker-/README.md

 ## Next Steps

-Although the MVP is complete, there is many feautures that I would like to add.
+Although the MVP is complete, there are many feautures that I would like to add.
 Here are my next steps for continuing to improve this app:

 1. Highest rated restaurants will show on top of the page
 2. Filter reviews by rating/location